 - RLM dynamically allocates another port for the ISV service each time it starts, but this is configurable.
 It is not always necessary, but recommended that the ISV port be configured.
 For example, to set the ISV port to 49155 change the second line in the license file from “ISV statease” to “ISV statease port=49155” and then open port 49155 in your firewall.

 What does the “bad server hostname in license file or port@host” error on the client mean?¶

 This most commonly results from port 5053 being blocked.

-This error is probably caused by the presence of future dated files in \Windows or \Winnt.
-To find the offending file(s), bring up a command prompt, change the directory to \Windows (or \Winnt) and enter the following commands:
+This error is probably caused by the presence of future dated files in your Windows or Winnt folder.
+To find the offending file(s), bring up a command prompt, change the directory to Windows (or Winnt) and enter the following commands: